 By salary sacrificing and starting a TRIP, Gerald receives a lower after-tax income, but accumulates a much larger superannuation benefit.
 He pays around $6,100 less in income tax and Medicare levy (but about $3,500 more in super contributions tax), and increases his super account at the end of the year by $14,000 more than if he hadn’t used the TRIP strategy.
 If Gerald was aged 60 years or over, he could roughly save a further $2,000 in income tax and Medicare levy, or more specifically, $1,920.

 Note: The tax exemption on pension earnings for TRIPs will be removed, effective from July 2017.
-The last column in the table illustrates the impact of the removal of the tax exemption on TRIP investment earnings.
+The last column in the table illustrates the impact of the removal of the tax exemption on TRIP investment earnings PLUS the drop in the contributions cap from $35,000 to $25,000 (taking effect from 1 July 2017).

-From 1 July 2017, because of the removal of the tax exemption on TRIP fund earnings, if Gerald continues the TRIP and salary sacrifices into his super account, Gerald’s income tax position will remain the same, but the next increase in his super account will drop by $2,100, because he loses the tax exemption on fund earnings.
-The strategy effectively becomes a plain vanilla salary sacrifice strategy, although a larger super account (compared with not salary sacrificing) does mean a greater amount of savings subject to 15% earnings tax, rather than having earnings subject to personal income tax rate.
+Post-July 2017 outcome: From 1 July 2017, because of the removal of the tax exemption on TRIP fund earnings AND the drop in the concessional contributions cap, if Gerald continues the TRIP and salary sacrifices into his super account, Gerald’s income tax bill will increase by $3,900 (compared with 2016/2017 year strategy) because he can only make concessional contributions up to $25,000 (including SG contributions).
+Further, although a TRIP is no longer considered a superannuation income stream in retirement phase, Gerald will still retain the 15% pension tax offset.
+His super account will drop by $10,600 (compared with 2016/2017 year strategy), because the concessional contributions cap has dropped, and he loses the tax exemption on fund earnings.
+The strategy effectively becomes a plain vanilla salary sacrifice strategy (but with a $1,200 tax benefit from the 15% pension tax offset), although a larger super account (compared with not salary sacrificing) does mean a greater amount of savings subject to 15% earnings tax, rather than having earnings subject to personal income tax rate.

 Gerald’s TRIP and salary sacrifice strategy (age 57)